aquabubu/home-gatsby/content/posts/Pregnancy-checklist-Part-1/index.en.md

 </figure>

 Because after vaccination, their temperature tend to increase that they may have a fever.
 For babies, having a fever is always dangerous.
 I bought Braun's thermometer and it can be used for both babies and adults.

+For baby clothes and things, check <a href="http://aquabubu.com/blog/baby/Nhung-thu-can-chuan-bi-khi-mang-thai-Phan-1/" target="_blank">here</a>.